 More information on CPD requirements and guidance for members can be found via My LI.
 Simply log in with your My LI credentials and head to the CPD requirements page.

-We also support those practitioners who seek to achieve Chartered Membership of the LI (CMLI), the mark of quality and excellence for the landscape profession.
-The Pathway to Chartership is an online professional development platform, providing a structured learning programme that leads to the professional exam and chartered status.
+We also support all practitioners who seek to achieve Chartered Membership of the Landscape Institute, the mark of quality and excellence for the landscape profession.
+The Pathway to Chartership is an online professional development platform, providing a structured learning programme that leads to the professional exam and Chartered status.

 Our commitment to CPD

 We support members in meeting their professional development objectives by providing a range of opportunities for CPD.
-We deliver national and local events, free webinars; we provide an online case study library and technical resources section within our website; and the LI’s library and archive, which is housed at the Museum of English Rural Life.
+We deliver national and local events as well as free webinars available to watch on demand via LI Campus; provide an online case study library and technical resources section within our website; tweet about news and resources which may be of help to members; and support the LI’s library and archive, which is housed at the Museum of English Rural Life.